 Drunk Driving Victim Settlements and Judgments

-Travis was driving to work in his employer’s truck when a driver with marijuana in his system ran a stop sign and crashed into Travis.
-He suffered a fractured arm that required surgery to fix.
-The at-fault driver had no insurance, but attorney Bill Coats, from the Brett Law Bellingham office, was able to make a claim with the employer’s insurance company.
-After filing a lawsuit, the insurance company agreed to pay $180,000 to compensate Travis for his injury.
+Recently, a man named Travis was headed to work – driving his employer’s truck – when another driver ran a stop sign and hit Travis’s vehicle.
+The at-fault driver had marijuana in his system.
+As a result of the crash, Travis experienced several injuries, including a fractured arm that required surgery.
+The at-fault driver was uninsured, but the attorneys at Brett McCandlis Brown & Conner’s Bellingham Office made a claim for compensation through Travis’s employer’s insurance company.
+After filing a lawsuit, the insurance company agreed to pay $180,000 to compensate Travis for the accident and his injuries.
 Felix v.
 Nelson (2009)